topherCantrell/class-JavaScript/Course_Online/Exercise3/HELP.md

 # Validating the card rules

 The exercise lists the rules for each card.
-The first thing I need to do is make an `if` statement to handle the different possible values.
+The first thing I need to do is make an `if` statement to handle the different possible card types.
 I'll just put alerts in those for now -- just to make sure my logic is working.

 You might want to review the material `Section 4 The if...else Statement`.
 It shows how to do an if/else-if block like this: